Giovanni Domenico Cassini

-The Cassini space probe, launched in 1997, was named after him and became the fourth to visit the planet Saturn and the first to orbit the planet.
+The Cassini space probe, launched in 1997, was named after him and became the fourth to visit Saturn and the first to orbit it.

 Life

 Time in Italy

 Cassini was the son of Jacopo Cassini, a Tuscan, and Giulia Crovesi.
-In 1648 Cassini accepted a position at the observatory at Panzano, near Bologna, to work with Marquis Cornelio Malvasia, a rich amateur astronomer, initiating the first part of his career.
+In 1648 Cassini accepted a position at the observatory at Panzano (Castelfranco Emilia), near Bologna, to work with Marquis Cornelio Malvasia, a rich amateur astronomer, initiating the first part of his career.
 During his time at the Panzano Observatory, Cassini was able to complete his education under the scientists Giovanni Battista Riccioli and Francesco Maria Grimaldi.
 In 1650 the senate of Bologna appointed him as the principal chair of astronomy at the University of Bologna.

-While in his position in Bologna, he observed and wrote a treatise on the comet of 1652.
-He was also employed by the senate of Bologna as hydraulic engineer, and appointed by Pope Alexander VII inspector of fortifications in 1657.
+While in his position in Bologna, he observed and wrote a book on the comet of 1652.
+He was also employed by the senate of Bologna as a hydraulic engineer, and appointed by Pope Alexander VII inspector of fortifications in 1657.
 He was subsequently director of waterways in the papal states.

 In San Petronio, Bologna, Cassini convinced church officials to create an improved sundial meridian line at the San Petronio Basilica, moving the pinhole gnomon that projected the Sun's image up into the church's vaults 66.8 meters (219 ft) away from the meridian inscribed in the floor.
 The much larger image of the Sun's disk projected by the camera obscura effect allowed him to measure the change in diameter of the Sun's disk over the year as the Earth moved toward and then away from the Sun.
 He concluded the changes in size he measured were consistent with Johannes Kepler's 1609 heliocentric theory, where the Earth was moving around the Sun in an elliptical orbit instead of the Ptolemaic system where the Sun orbited the Earth in an eccentric orbit.

 Cassini remained in Bologna working until Colbert recruited him to come to Paris to help set up the Paris Observatory.
 Cassini departed from Bologna on 25 February 1669.